matiassequeira/burpsuite-oauth2.0/README.md

 Finally, depending on your Burp version, discovered issues can be found in:

 * Burp Professional: Dashboard tab -> Issues field
 * Burp Community Edition: momentarily, you'll be able to find the issues in Extender tab -> Output tab for OAuth 2.0 Extender extension.
-To get extra information about the requests that were used to discover the issue, you can install the Logger++ extension to see them
+To get extra information about the requests that were used to discover the issue, you can install the Logger++ extension to see them.
+You can also helo yourself looking at the [issues documentation](./issues_documentation.json)

 ### Screenshots